fgakk/samples/README.md

 samples
 =======

-Various Sample in Different Language for Learning
+Various Samples in Different Language for Learning.